AscendingPassage.com HOME PAGE.

 once upon the desert.
 And now the night is falling, a cold February

-night, under a strange, copper-coloured sky.
+night under a strange, copper-colored sky.

 Incontestably it is the desert, with its chaos of granite and sand,